-4 What shall be deemed to be act of Collector.
+4 What shall be deemed to be acts of Customs Officer

-Every act, matter or thing required by the customs laws, to be done or performed by, with, to or before the Controller if done or performed by, with, to or before any officer assigned by the Controller for such purpose, shall be deemed to be done or performed by, with, to or before the Collector; and every person performing any duty or service relating to the customs by the orders or with the concurrence of the Controller (whether previously or subsequently expressed) shall be deemed to be the officer for that duty or service, and every act required by the law at any time to be done by, with, to or before any particular officer nominated for such purpose, if done by, with, to or before any person appointed by the Collector to act for such particular officer, shall be deemed to be done by, with, to or before such particular officer and any act required by the law to be done at any place within such port appointed by the Collector for such purpose, shall be deemed to be done at the particular place so required by law.
+Every act, matter or thing required by the customs laws to be done or performed by, with, to or before the Customs Officer if done or performed by, with, to or before any officer assigned by the Customs Officer for such purpose, shall be deemed to be done or performed by, with, to or before the Customs Officer; and every person performing any duty or service relating to the customs by the orders or with the concurrence of the Customs Officer (whether previously or subsequently expressed) shall be deemed to be the officer for that duty or service; and every act required by the law at any time to be done by, with, to or before any particular officer nominated for such purpose, if done by, with, to or before any person appointed by the Customs Officer to act for such particular officer, shall be deemed to be done by, with, to or before such particular officer and any act required by the law to be done at any particular place within any port if done at any place within such port appointed by the Customs Officer for such purpose, shall be deemed to be done at the particular place so required by law.

-5 Hours of Attendance.
+5 Hours of attendance

-The working days and hours of general attendance of officers shall be as notified by the Collector.
+The working days and hours of general attendance of officers shall be as prescribed.

-6 Request by public for extra attendance.
+6 Request by public for extra attendance

-Every request by any person for a temporary extension of the hours of general attendance which may be notified under section 5 elsewhere in this Act shall be made in writing on the prescribed form to the proper officer at the port where the extra attendance is desired, and it shall be lawful for the said proper officer in his discretion to grant such request subject to the provisions of any regulations and payment of any prescribed fees.
+Every request by any person for a temporary extension of the hours of general attendance which may be prescribed under section 5 or elsewhere in this Act shall be made in writing on the prescribed form to the proper officer at the port where the extra attendance is desired, and it shall be lawful for the said proper officer in his discretion to grant such request subject to the provisions of any regulations and payment of any prescribed fees.